Sathwika88/JS-CRUD/README.md

 #User features
     Users can register and login
+    Registered user details will be visible for admin.
     Users can view their own details after login.
     Users can logout of the dashboard.